asprout/Fish-Eat-Fish_Game/README.md

 * Eat enough fish in a short period and you go into a frenzy!
 You temporarily speed up and get a score bonus.

 **What works:**
+* Random fish loading onto screen
 * Fish run away / chase you depending on size
 * Transition animations between levels
 * Display that shows what you can and cannot eat
 * Frenzy bar
+* Life "bar"
-* New life animations and invulnerability
+* New life animations
+* invulnerability : after death/new level/etc, you will be invulnerable for a limited time.
+However, you will also be unable to eat during this time.
 * Score and high score counts

 **What doesn't:**